 My husband and I consider our standard of living to be just the same.
-This is amazing given that we’re doing it on one salary!
-Sure we’re not heading to trendy restaurants and happy hours as much, but having a home cooked meal made from scratch can be just as great.
+That’s amazing given that we’re now a one income household!
+Sure we don’t go to trendy restaurants and happy hours much, but a meal cooked from scratch is pretty great.
 Change is not always disappointing!

 Going to the doctor

 Taking paid time off (PTO) to use your benefits is one of the worst parts of working a 9-5.
 PTO should be spent on relaxation and vacations, not regular check-ups.

 As a military dependent I’m extremely lucky to have Tricare through my husband.
 Not working during office hours means I actually have the time to use those health benefits.

 Exercising 5 times a week

 I consider this to be the greatest of all the adulting miracles of an unemployed milspouse.
 When you’re working full time going to the gym twice a week is a success.
 Now that I’m unemployed I have the energy to workout 7 days a week.